 Conspiracy theory, I know.
 But it doesn’t hurt to be prepared.
 So I did a little research and found a complex that mirrors my own solution to this potential problem: The Underground City.

 Located beneath Beijing, China, The Underground City is a bomb shelter built for the purpose of military defense.
 According to China.org, this complex is a relic of the Sino-Soviet Border War of 1969 when then chairman, Mao Zedong, ordered its construction in case of a nuclear attack.
 It was built by more than 300,000 local citizens, and the tunnels are over 30 kilometers and cover an area of 85 square kilometers that are eight to eighteen meters under the surface.
 The tunnels are linked to all areas of central Beijing, from Xidan and Xuanwumen to Qianmen and Chongwen districts to the Western Hills.
-And in the event of an attack, the plan was to house forty percent of the capital’s population underground and have the remainder move to neighboring hills.
+In the event of an attack, the plan was to house forty percent of the capital’s population underground and have the remainder move to neighboring hills.

 The Underground City officially opened in the year 2000 and has coined the name “Underground Great Wall.”
 It’s equipped with facilities such as stores, restaurants, clinics, schools, theaters, reading rooms, factories, barbershops, a grain and oil warehouse, and a mushroom cultivation farm.
 Although it hasn’t been needed for its intended purpose, a group of young people called “The Rat Tribe” have found this complex to be useful.
 And so would I.